ujji77/vibe-instagram/README.md

 Created as part of the **Vibe Design Challenge** by Crescent Creatives - exploring innovative Instagram features for enhanced creative expression.

+## 🤖 Built With AI

+This entire project was **vibe coded** using [Google Antigravity](https://deepmind.google/technologies/gemini/antigravity/) - an AI-powered coding assistant that helped bring this concept to life through natural conversation and iterative development.

+## 📄 License

+MIT License - feel free to use this project for learning, inspiration, or as a foundation for your own work.

 ---

 Built with ❤️ using React + Vite + Tailwind CSS